About

 • • Secure data handling practices

-• • What's shared in group stays in group
+• • What's shared in group stays in group, unless someone is in danger

 🤝 Trauma-Informed Approach